mplattu/signalk-modbus-serial-client/README.md

-# signalk-modbus-serial-plugin
+# signalk-modbus-serial-client

-This project aims to be a SignalK server plugin for reading Modbus serial data.
+This is a SignalK server plugin for reading Modbus serial data.
 It owns a lot to (well, it is almost a verbatim copy of) [signalk-modbus-plugin](https://github.com/codekilo/signalk-modbus-plugin) which implements similar interface for Modbus TCP devices.

-The project is work-in-progress.

 For obvious reasons I am using the concepts "server" (the device which produces the data) and "client" (the device which reads the data) instead of the traditional